Resources

 Table of contents

-The website platform landscape in 2025 offers multiple options for businesses establishing their digital presence.
+The website platform landscape in 2026 offers multiple options for businesses establishing their digital presence.
 Webflow and HubSpot stand out as powerful contenders, but while both can build and host websites, they serve fundamentally different purposes and business needs.
+Updated for May 2026: Webflow's May 2026 pricing update replaced the CMS and Business Site plans with a new Premium plan, changing the cost comparison because bandwidth is now a more significant pricing variable for content-rich sites.

-Our agency has built and supported hundreds of websites across both platforms.
+Our agency has built and supported websites across both platforms.
 Through this hands-on experience, we've discovered there's no single "best" platform—only the right solution for your specific goals.

 In this comparison, we'll examine the key differences between Webflow and HubSpot across performance, design capabilities, marketing integration, and cost to help you make an informed decision.